 - Get specific.
 If a student knows what they want to do when they go to college, they open themselves up to a world of career or degree-specific scholarship programs.
 These programs might be offered through the colleges themselves, or through private foundations that want to support students going into a specific career field.
 For example, there are many scholarship programs for STEM industries, nursing, education, etc. This can also help your student narrow their college search — if certain schools have an excellent program in the degree they’re interested in, and offer financial aid for those specific students, that may be a more affordable school that provides an excellent education.

-Our team at MyCAP has compiled a list of colleges and universities that offer scholarships based on testing scores and we updated it regularly.
+Our team at MyCAP has compiled a list of colleges and universities that offer scholarships based on testing scores and we updated it regularly, so you can learn how to get a full-ride scholarship all in one place.
+We also have tuition calculators and other great resources to help the financial transition to college go smoothly.
 To learn more, sign up for your free MyCAP account by clicking here.